Electroconvulsive Therapy (ECT)

-Sometimes ECT is used for older adults who are taking multiple medicines for other illnesses and who are not able to take additional medicines for depression, or for those people who cannot tolerate the side effects of the medicine.
+Sometimes ECT is used for older adults who are taking multiple medicines for other illnesses and who are not able to take additional medicines for depression.
+And sometimes ECT is used for people who cannot tolerate the side effects of the medicines for depression.

 How Well It Works

 Studies have shown that ECT is an effective short-term treatment for severe depression.
 ECT may be used after other treatments have not worked.1

 It is important to have follow-up treatment with medicine or maintenance ECT to reduce the risk of relapse.

-The risks of untreated, severe depression (refractory depression) are often greater than the risks of ETC.
+The risks of untreated, severe depression (refractory depression) are often greater than the risks of ECT.